TheAnalystAlp/Fake-News-Detection-Using-Text-Mining-Classification-Techniques-/README.md

 # 1.Background of the project

 In today’s digital landscape, misinformation and fake news spread rapidly, impacting public opinion, brand reputation, and even financial markets.
 Political statements, in particular, are often scrutinized, and misleading content can have serious social and economic consequences.
-Our company needs a reliable solution to automatically flag potentially false or misleading political statements to support decision-making and protect stakeholders.
+Our public relations company needs a reliable solution to automatically flag potentially false or misleading political statements to support decision-making and protect stakeholders.

-# 2.Problem Statement
+# 2.Problems the is Company facing
-* Manual fact-checking is time-consuming, costly, and unable to keep up with the volume of political content online.
+* Manual fact-checking is time-consuming, costly, and unable to keep up with the volume ofcontent online.
-* Misinformation damages public trust and can lead to reputational risk and financial loss.
+* Misinformation damages public trust and can lead to reputational risk.
 * Current tools lack specificity or accuracy in identifying fake news in political texts.

-# 3.Methodology
+# 3.Method of Approach
 a.Data Preprocessing
 * HTML tag cleaning using BeautifulSoup
 * Text normalization and noise removal (e.g., mentions, URLs, special characters)